 Academy School Calendar

-Below you will find the 2018-2019 school calendar in pdf format for download.
+Below you will find the current school year calendar in pdf format for download.

 Admissions and Enrollment

 The Southern Ute Indian Montessori Academy (SUIMA) welcomes all enrolled Southern Ute Tribal Children and First Generation Descendant Children of Southern Ute Tribal Members.

 All applications submitted to the Academy are screened for eligibility and enrollment.
 Enrollment is defined as the official acceptance into the Academy upon the submission of the completed packet and approval by the Education Director.
 Eligible students are placed on a waiting list and notified when openings are available.

 School starts for all levels at 8:00 a.m.
 Children are encouraged to be in their classrooms before the Flag Song at 8:10 a.m.
 Any time after this is tardy.

 Wednesdays are early release days with all children dismissed at 2:00 p.m. so all staff can attend meetings.
 The first Wednesday of every month is a full staff meeting.
 The second Wednesday is for level meetings followed by cross-level meetings on the third Wednesday.
 All staff members participate in Ute Language and Culture on the fourth Wednesday of each month.

 The drop off area is in the parking lot by the Dining Hall.
 There is no parking in the front of that lot with the exception of designated Handicap areas.
 Staff utilizes the last row of that parking lot.
 Parents/Guardians use that parking lot like a drive through—dropping off their kids and then leaving.
 Parents that need to speak to their child’s teacher(s) or who would like to continue to walk their child/children to their class may still do so.
 However, you will need to use visitor parking along the street.
 Please see the attached map.